-St. Luke’s Outreach Commission received 27 grant applications and was able to fund 19 grants and 2 Educational scholarships totaling $17,000 in 2018.
+St. Luke’s Outreach Commission received 23 grant applications and was able to fund 20 grants and 2 Educational scholarships totaling $22,000 in 2019.

-St. Luke’s Episcopal Church will award up to three $1,000 one-year higher education scholarships to a graduating senior attending a Quad City High School.
-The money will be applied toward the cost of tuition, fees and books at an accredited public or private university or college, junior or community college, or vocational/trade school.
-Separate applications for College and Trade Schools will be available on the website in November of each year and due by March 6th of each year.
+St. Luke’s Episcopal Church will award up to three $1,000 higher education scholarships to a graduating senior attending a Quad City High School.
+The money will be applied toward the cost of tuition, fees and books at an accredited public or private university or college, junior or community college, or vocational/trade school and will be paid the year the scholarship is awarded.
+Separate applications for College and Trade Schools are available on the website in September of each year and due in March of each year.

 St. Luke’s and other churches work together to bring Jesus’ message of love, hope and compassion to those in our community who are hungry.
 Every Saturday a mid-day meal is provided by volunteers and served to the homeless and needy at Granite Creek Park.
 Contact: Kathy Pessin (928) 771-2707.

 St. Luke’s parish members donate non-perishable food items weekly to help keep the community food banks’ shelves stocked for the needy and hungry.
-The food is distributed equally among the three food banks.
+The food is distributed equally among the food banks.

-Chino Valley Food Bank: Contact: Hank Martin (928) 636-5657.
+Chino Valley Food Bank: Contact: Dwight Willman (928) 350-8475.

-Prescott Valley Food Bank: Contact: Patti Bain (817) 909-0565.
+Prescott Valley Food Bank: Contact: Earl Poole (520) 861-5271.

-Prescott Community Cupboard Food Banks: Contacts: Jim Pessin (928) 771-2707 and Sally Phelps (928) 776-9182.
+Contacts: Jim Pessin (928) 771-2707, Sally Phelps (928) 776-9182

 Weekend meals are sent home with students in K-8th Grade who are receiving free/reduced meals at school.
 These meals are easily prepared by the student.
 At Christmas, stockings are prepared for the students with winter items and other small gifts and treats.
 Contact: Mary Hallford (928) 759-0227.